 Crowther Memorial Junior High is a grade 7-9 School in Strathmore, Alberta.

 Welcome to Crowther Memorial Junior High School.
-We are a BYOD (Bring Your Own Device) school, serving Strathmore, Alberta and surrounding communities.
+We are a Junior High (Grades 7-9) school serving Strathmore, Alberta and surrounding communities.
 On this website, you will find primarily policy and procedure documents.
 We use social media for our day-to-day news and communication.
 If you explore our Facebook timeline, you will find several years worth of announcements, photographs and information about our school and it is truly your best glimpse into life at Crowther as all staff contribute to this media on an ongoing basis.

 Mission & Vision

 Passionate about our Learning

 Confident in our Future.

 Mission Statement Stories (submitted by Crowther Memorial Junior High Students)

 What illustrates CMJHS from the school year?
 Eastern Canada is the answer for many, and myself.
 Eastern Canada changed so many students way of thinking, and just how to appreciate the small things!
 Each student left Eastern Canada now thinking about their future.
 Who they want to be as a career title and as a person.
 This illustrates diversity within CMJHS because of the connections between other students and teachers on this trip.
 Each student may not like school, but now they all know that anything is possible.
 They can now reach any goal they want to set.
 The future is still yet to come, but it's good to be prepared.
 Eastern Canada was our goodbye from CMJHS, now we will say hello to our future and prove CMJHS proud!